 All domestic shipments come with tracking.
 Limited tracking is available for some first class international shipments depending on the country, and full tracking is available with all Priority Express and Express International shipments.

-Though almost all of our international orders arrive without incident, we strongly advise you to select Priority Express International or Express International if you live in a country with a less reliable postal service, including (but not limited to) India, Brazil, Mexico, and Indonesia.
+Though almost all of our international orders arrive without incident, we strongly advise you to select Priority Express International or Express International if you live in a country with a less reliable postal service, including (but not limited to) India, Brazil, Mexico, South Africa, and Indonesia.
 We cannot guarantee delivery of packages shipped using First Class International.

 International delivery can take anywhere from 3 days to 8 weeks depending on how long your order spends in customs at the border.